webpack/changelog-v5/README.md

   - `[ext]`
 - `externals` when passing a function, it has now a different signature `({ context, request }, callback)`
   - MIGRATION: Change signature
+- `externalsPresets` added
 - `experiments` added (see Experiments section above)
 - `watchOptions.followSymlinks` added
+- `watchOptions.ignored` can now be a RegExp
 - `webpack.util.serialization` is now exposed.

 ## Changes to the Defaults

+- `target` is now `"browserslist"` by default when a browserslist config is available
 - `module.unsafeCache` is now only enabled for `node_modules` by default
 - `optimization.moduleIds` defaults to `deterministic` in production mode, instead of `size`
 - `optimization.chunkIds` defaults to `deterministic` in production mode, instead of `total-size`